DEEP-IMPACT-AG/cherry/src/Views/ReactComponents/data-react-components.md

 ```

 ## Cherry Grid
-Currenctly the Grid components are available on the library.
+Currenctly the [CSS Grid](https://cherry.design/css-grid) components are available on the library.
 Below you will find a typical example of the grid usage.

 ```javascript
 import React from 'react';